Get insider access

 Download

 The LG 32GQ950-B has outstanding accuracy after calibration.
-Gamma follows the sRGB gamma curve well, ensuring everything displays at the correct brightness levels.
-Colors and the white balance are nearly perfect, and any remaining issues aren't noticeable.
+Any remaining issues are hard to notice.
 Unlike the vast majority of monitors, this monitor supports hardware calibration through LG's Calibration Studio, so you can enjoy an accurate image from any source, even if the source doesn't support ICC profiles.

 9.5